socketio/socket.io/SPEC.md

 #### 3 pong

-send by the client to respond to ping packages.
+send by the client to respond to ping packets.

 #### 4 message